"Tired of the same old burgers? Stop having boring burgers, stop having a boring life."

 The Big City Slider Station

-Warning: only click on the link to their website if you are ready for a full-on aural assault.
+Warning: only click on their website if you are ready for a full-on aural assault.
 Spokesperson Billy May's couldn't possibly be more excited about the "mini burger sensation that's sweeping the nation."

 And you know what?
 It actually works.
 Because the little wells trap in moisture, the burgers don't get any kind of sear on them—they more or less steam in their own juices—but for sliders, that's not a particularly bad thing.
 The rapid heat distribution from the aluminum means the burgers cook within a couple of minutes, and the non-stick surface is actually non-stick.